julberosio/ph_typhoon_shocks/README.md

 # List of tables and figures

-The provided code reproduces all tables and figures in the paper, except for maps
+The provided code reproduces all tables and figures in the paper, except for maps.

 | Figure/Table #    | Program                  | Line Number | Output file                      |
 |-------------------|--------------------------|-------------|----------------------------------|